 CAREER PATHWAYS PROGRAM

-The STC Career Pathways Program (CPP) is designed for students who do not have a general equivalency diploma (GED) or a high school diploma and wish to attain a college degree.
-The program is limited to following programs and campus locations:
+The STC Career Pathways Program (CPP) is designed for students who do not have a general equivalency diploma (GED) or a high school diploma and wish to attain a college diploma.
+The program is limited to designated diploma programs.